Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Acknowledgments

 \section{Acknowledgments}

-TH would like to thank to the Institute for Fundamental Study, at Naresuan University, Phitsanulok, Thailand, for the kind hospitality offered during the preparation of this work.
-We thank the Yat Sen School and the Department of Physics at Sun Yat Sen University for gracious hospitality during the final preparation of the manuscript.
+We thank the anonymous referee for their insightful comments, which helped us to greatly improve the manuscript.
+TH thanks the Institute for Fundamental Study for the kind hospitality offered during the preparation of this work and ML thanks the Yat Sen School and the Department of Physics at Sun Yat Sen University for gracious hospitality during the final preparation of the manuscript.
 ML is supported by a Naresuan University Research Fund individual research grant.